-Bali is a favourite amongst the list of holiday destinations for many and it’s easy to see why!
-From its captivating beaches, sumptuous cuisine, and traditional roots, Bali has something for everyone.
+Bali Island is a favourite amongst the list of holiday destinations for many, and it’s easy to see why!
+From its captivating beaches, sumptuous cuisine, and traditional roots, Bali Island has something for everyone.

 Where to stay in Bali

-We chose to stay in Sanur where it is quiet, peaceful, and tranquil – which is why Bali, for me, is a serene destination.
+We chose to stay in Sanur, where it is quiet, peaceful, and tranquil.
+This is why Bali, for me, is a serene destination.
 If you prefer unending nightlife, then Sanur isn’t the place for you.
 Areas such as Seminyak or Nusa Dua would cater more in the late-night partying department.
 As for me, I went on this calming vacation to recharge and it was the perfect place and the perfect timing for me.

 Get into the water

 Bali is called the “Island of the Gods,” and appropriately so.
 The resort where I stayed offered the perfect mixture of calmness and fun.
 When I wasn’t swimming in the blue waters, I was doing my fair share of water sports.

 Being in the ocean was the highlight of the trip for me.
 Not only were there a lot of sea creatures under the sea, temples can also be found underneath!
 I was a tad disappointed most of the corals were bleached.
 This is due to unnecessary dynamite fishing done by the locals.
 Most of the reefs were dead, but the temples compensate.
 However, I’m lucky to have spotted a few healthy ones and they delivered!

 The thing I love the most about Bali is that it offers something for everyone.
 There are amazing wave breaks, cheap shopping, and some of the most beautiful beaches in the planet.